Crete to Rhodes

 The turrets of the walls of the old town of Rhodes are etched in our memory.
 We glanced up from every angle whilst we walked around the old town, meandering through the various gates of entry and exploring different squares.
 The mixture of medieval towers, Greek and Italian architecture and tiny cobbled streets is entrancing.

-"There are major sights to see; what we really enjoyed was wandering without a plan through the old town and being surprised at every turn with a new view, a little steno or laneway, a different plateia or square, interesting architecture and good cafés and restaurants".
+"There are major sights to see; what we enjoyed was wandering without a plan through the old town and being surprised at every turn with a new view, a little steno or laneway, a different plateia or square, varied architecture, cafés and restaurants".

 Highlights of the Old Town include: